iafisher/iprecommit/README.md

 iprecommit fix
 ```

-Pass the `--unstaged` flag to `iprecommit run` and `iprecommit fix` to operate on both staged and unstaged changes.
+By default, `iprecommit run` and `iprecommit fix` operate on both staged and unstaged changes.
+To only consider staged changes, pass the `--staged` flag.
+(Note that the real pre-commit check only looks at staged changes.)

 ## User guide